-During the summer of 2020, I had an incredible opportunity to work on the Social Discovery team in the AR/VR organization at Facebook to bring Messenger into VR.
+During the summer of 2020, I had an incredible opportunity to work on the Social Discovery team at Facebook Reality Labs to bring Messenger into VR.
 While I’m unable to share the exact details of what I worked on, below are some learnings and thoughts on my internship experience.
 Please reach out to me if you're interested in learning more!

 Build a new design system for Messenger in VR by leveraging both Messenger and Oculus design systems

 Test components in the headset and conduct usability testing

 My first task was to familiarize myself with past products my team has worked on and propose potential improvements on some of the existing features.
 I brainstormed and sketched my ideas and received feedback from designers, engineers, and product managers on my team.

 I collaborated with two other designers to build a design system for Messenger in VR by leveraging the existing design systems and creating new components to meet VR-specific needs.
 I created mini flows and interactive prototypes with these new components to show how they would piece together in the bigger picture.
 The components I designed were used by other designers on the team working on more complicated flows and helped them present their designs more efficiently.
 To learn more about Messenger in VR and other social experiences in Oculus check out this blog post!

 Throughout my internship I was constantly faced with ambiguity and was expected to rescope my project based on my team's needs.
 Even towards the end of my internship my team had a week of an intense design sprint to refocus and align the project with leadership's feedback.
 Because there were so many moving parts, I had to adapt to changes quickly, learn to be comfortable with not knowing, and to keep an open mind while setting realistic expectations and priorities to push my project forward.